riverford/durable-ref/README.md

 Supported refs: `value`, `volatile`

-S3 is good for value refs, particularily if they are larged and accessed cold infrequently.
+S3 is good for value refs, particularily if they are large and accessed cold infrequently.
 Be aware of its eventual consistency however.

 #### using [amazonica](https://github.com/mcohen01/amazonica)